13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Remedies)

 8. Soggy Soil

 Too much water in the soil reduces the oxygen concentration in the rootzone which causes the roots to die.
-If the roots die, they cannot take up water to the upper parts of the plant including the stems and leaves.
-These parts lose their firmness, which causes the leaves to wilt and droop downwards.
+This means, they cannot take up water to the upper parts of the plant like the stems and leaves.
+These parts lose their firmness and begin to wilt and droop downwards.

 How to fix it

-To avoid soggy soil, ensure that the pot has a drainage hole and the soil is loose and drains easily without holding excess water.
+Ensure that the pot has a drainage hole and the soil drains easily without holding excess water.

-At the same time, decrease watering in fall and winter to maintain the soil barely moist as growth is minimal at this time thus the plant does not require much water.
+Decrease watering in fall and winter to maintain the soil barely moist as growth is minimal at this time, thus the plant does not require much water.

 Bloodleaf Plant, Iresine herbstii